-Hawaii currently does not have a statewide dog breeder licensing law.
-It is one of the least regulated states for commercial dog breeding.
-A bill (SB593) was introduced in 2025 to create new rules for large-scale breeding facilities, but it has not yet been enacted into law.
+Hawaii does not currently have a statewide dog breeder licensing law.
+It is one of the least regulated states for commercial dog breeding, with no state-level requirements for breeders to obtain licenses or register.
+Recent legislation (Senate Bill 2710) was proposed in February 2026 to establish licensing and care standards for commercial dog breeders, but it has not been enacted as of April 2026.

-Regulatory Agency: No statewide governing body for breeder licensing; county governments handle dog registration
+Regulatory Agency: No statewide governing body for breeder licensing; county governments handle general dog registration

 Who Needs a License in Hawaii?